paradoxxxzero/gnome-shell-system-monitor-applet/README.md

 and that you granted the browser permission to install extensions when prompted.
 Additionally, rebooting gnome-shell may help (type `Alt + F2` and input `r` in the prompt), but it won't work with Wayland.

-#### Repository installation

-* Extension is in Fedora onwards (up to Fedora 33, last update) and Rawhide repositories, you can install it for all users with the following command:

-      sudo dnf install gnome-shell-extension-system-monitor-applet

-* Enable it with `gnome-tweak-tool` or `gnome-shell-extension-tool --enable-extension=system-monitor@paradoxxx.zero.gmail.com`

 #### Manual installation

 To install the extension from source, clone this repo and create the